Janet Horsfield BVSc CertCHP DBR MRCVS

 Farm Animal Head Receptionist

-Jo joined Lanes Farm Vets in January 2015 after completing two years at Myerscough College studying a Level 3 Diploma in Animal Management.
-Jo spent a lot of her childhood on the family beef and sheep farm in Barnacre with her grandparents.
+Jo joined Lanes Farm Vets in January 2015 after completing two years at Myerscough College studying Animal Management, she decided early on that working within the animal industry was what she wanted after spending most of her childhood on the family beef farm.

 Helen Whitaker SQP